Yusof Ishak Secondary School: Uniform

 Students wear a white shirt with the school badge worn on the left collar, coupled with dark blue shorts (for male lower secondary students), pants (for male upper secondary students), or skorts (for females).
 The school tie is worn on formal school functions.

 Core values

-The six values of YISS are Integrity, Self Respect, Purpose, Inquisitiveness, Resilience and Empathy.
+The six values of YISS are Integrity, Self Respect, Purpose, Inquisitiveness, Resilience and Empathy (InSPIRE).

 The school motto is Ilmu Suluh Hidup, which means "knowledge is the light of life" in Malay.

 Co-curricular activities

-Every YISS student is required to have a co-curricular activity.
-The CCAs are divided into categories: Uniformed Groups, Visual and Performing Arts, Physical Sports and Clubs & Societies.
-The following are the official CCAs of the school:
+As part of MOE's LEAPS2.0 program, students are required to take part in a co-curricular activity.
+The CCAs in Yusof Ishak Secondary School can be divided into categories: